Helping You With Court of Protection Matters

 - The authority to issue legal proceedings on behalf of someone lacking capacity

-- The sale and purchase of property.
+- The sale and purchase of property

 If circumstances require, we will make an application to the Court of Protection on behalf of a client to be appointed as a Professional Deputy, most commonly in relation to their property and affairs.

 Applications to the Court can sometimes give rise to disagreement and dispute between family members and other interested parties.
 Should this happen we have the expertise to guide you through contentious proceedings or wishing to bring an objection to proceedings brought by somebody else.
 Members of our Civil Litigation Department are able to deal with all aspects of contentious Court of Protection matters.
+Find out more about our Legal Disputes services.